 What does it feel like to have root canal treatment?

-However, the pain they feel is caused by an infection in the tooth, not by root canal treatment.
-A root canal is done to eliminate that pain.
-The root canal procedure itself is painless.
-A local anesthetic numbs the tooth and the surrounding area.
+The root canal procedure itself is normally painless.
+A local aesthetic numbs the tooth and the surrounding area.